-2010 Audit Related Fees: The aggregate audit related fees billed by Wolf & Company, P.C. in 2010 was \$8,500 related to review of financial information and consent in conjunction with Form 8-K and Form S-1 filings.
-Sherb & Co., LLP did not bill InVivo for any audit related services in addition to the fees reported under "Audit Fees" above.
+2011 Audit Related Fees: The aggregate audit related fees billed by Wolf & Company, P.C. in 2011 was \$50,250 related to assistance in amending the consolidated financial statements for the year ended December 31, 2010, assistance with responses to comments of the Staff of the Securities and Exchange Commission, and review of financial information and consents in conjunction with Form 8-K, Form S-8 and Form S-1 filings.

-2009 Audit Related Fees: Sherb & Co., LLP did not bill InVivo for any audit related services in addition to the fees reported under "Audit Fees" above.
+2010 Audit Related Fees.
+The aggregate audit related fees billed by Wolf & Company, P.C. in 2010 was \$8,500 related to review of financial information and consent in conjunction with Form 8-K and Form S-1 filings.
+Sherb & Co., LLP did not bill our company for any audit related services in addition to the fees reported under "2010 Audit Fees" above.